apache/airflow/BREEZE.rst

   breeze push_image [FLAGS]

         Pushes images to docker registry.
-You can push the images to DockerHub registry (default) or to the GitHub cache registry (if --registry-cache flag is used).
+You can push the images to DockerHub registry (default) or to the GitHub registry (if --github-registry flag is used).

         For DockerHub pushes --dockerhub-user and --dockerhub-repo flags can be used to specify the repository to push to.
 For GitHub repository --github-organisation and --github-repo